RB Leipzig: Membership

 Voting membership is severely restricted.
 In contrast to all other association football clubs in Germany, there is no official way to become a voting member of RasenballSport Leipzig e.V.
 According to Ulrich Wolter, the club does not aspire towards the high number of members of other clubs.
 Wolter has also pointed at other clubs, where Ultras have succeeded in creating structures, and stated that the club absolutely wants to avoid such conditions.

 For the establishment of a registered voluntary association, an association is required by German law to have at least seven members.
 Four years after its founding, the club had only 9 members, all employees of Red Bull.
 By 2014 the registration fee for membership stood at 100 euros and the annual membership fee at 800 euros, in comparison to Bayern Munich who, by that time, offered membership at annual fees between 30 and 60 euros.
 In addition to this, a person willing to pay the fee could not expect to become a member, since the management board could reject an application without notice.

 This restrictive membership policy met criticism, thus one of the original requirements set up by the DFL in order to obtain a license for the 2014–15 2.
 Bundesliga season was to lower the membership fees and open up the association for new members.
-The club responded to the pressure from the DFL and announced changes to the membership in June 2014.
-It is now possible for a person to become an official supporting member.
+The club, in response to this pressure from the DFL, announced changes to the membership in June 2014.
+It then became possible for a person to become an "official supporting member".
 The annual fee for this type of membership is between 70 and 1000 euros and serves to promote junior football within the club.
-In return, a supporting member receives certain privileges such as a meeting with the professional team and a fitness session at the Red Bull Arena.
-Supporting members also have the right to attend general meetings, although without voting rights.
-In order to improve participation in the association, supporting members are represented by one member in the supervisory board.
+In return, a "supporting member" receives certain privileges, such as a meeting with the professional team and a fitness session at the Red Bull Arena.
+"Supporting members" also have the right to attend general meetings, although without voting rights.
+In order to improve participation in the association, "supporting members" are represented by one member in the supervisory board.

 GmbH

 On 2 December 2014, the general meeting of the association voted unanimously for the founding of a spin-off organization in the form of a GmbH.
 The decision was taken at an extraordinary meeting.
-Present were 14 voting members and 40 supporting members.
+Present were 14 voting members and 40 "supporting members".
 Chairman Oliver Mintzlaff stated that the change was made for the club to be able to step up professionally and to remain competitive.
 The RasenballSport Leipzig GmbH is responsible for the professional team, the reserve team and men's junior teams from U15 and above.

 As of 2015, Red Bull GmbH is the main shareholder of RasenballSport Leipzig GmbH, holding 99 percent of the shares.
 The remaining one percent is held by the association.
-However, as required by the 50 + 1 rule, formal power lies with the association, holding the majority of votes.
+However, as required by the 50 + 1 rule, formal power lies with the association, which holds the majority of votes.

-As of April 2016, the general manager of RasenballSport Leipzig GmbH is Oliver Mintzlaff.
+As of April 2016, the general manager of RasenballSport Leipzig GmbH was Oliver Mintzlaff.